MaibornWolff/aggregate-implementation-patterns-java/README.md

 ![Test Scenarios](images/test_scenarios.jpg)

+For each *CustomerX*:
 The production code is **missing relevant pieces of code** which you will have to fill to make the tests green.
 There are **TODO** comments which mark where code is missing.
 You don't have to modify test cases, and you don't have to modify the existing code to complete the tasks.

-For each *CustomerX*:
-Please enable the disabled test cases (remove the @Disabled annotation) in *CustomerXTest* one by one and make them all green!
-The first test case (RegisterCustomer) is already enabled for you to start.
+Please always make the first failing test green!

 ## Setup
 The repository contains a *Gradle* build file to set up the dependencies (Junit 5.7).